MissStrong/ICD2O/Notes/Unit 3/Note 03 - Lists and Tables.md

 ![](../../Images/HTML_Tables.png)

 By default, <th> tags have centered text and <tr> tags have left-aligned text.
-We'll see soon how to change the text alignment.
+We'll see soon how to change the text alignment and other table properties.